jwalker34/Interactive-Lab-Hub/Lab_3/README.md

 **a.
 What voltage values do you see from your force sensor?**

+roughly 200-1000

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

+Linear, acting as a voltage divider, Vout = Vin(R1/R1+R2)

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

+Yes, by changing the brightness to vary from 0 to 255, I varied it from 0 to analogRead(A0)

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

+10K for photocell
+2 x 10K for softpot (one per side, for one pull-up and one pull-down)

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

+Linear, also acting as a voltage divider

 ### 2. Accelerometer